 Another benefit of home security devices is that they can integrate into with your smart home automation devices for better security and an expanded array of features.
 In fact, many of the modern alarm systems come with home automation platforms to make this integration even easier.

-With a system like the Qolsys IQ Panel 2, you can run all of your protection devices while also enjoying a wide range of home automation features.
-Along with safety devices like front door contacts and motion sensors, you can also connect a smart thermostat, smart locks, smart lights, temperature sensors, smart garage door openers and more.
+With a system like the Qolsys IQ 2 Panel Camera, you can run all of your protection devices while also enjoying a wide range of home automation features.
+Along with safety devices like front door contacts and motion sensors, you can also connect a smart thermostat, smart locks, smart lights, temperature sensors, smart garage door openers, and more.
 With all of these devices working on the same platform, they can then be programmed to work together to open up a wide range of features.

-For wireless alarm systems in Lexington Kentucky, contact the team from Cornerstone Protection.
+For wireless alarm systems in Kentucky, contact the team from Cornerstone Protection.
 We have the expertise and experience to design and install wireless systems for homes and businesses.
 Call us now; our support team is standing by and ready to provide you with a free alarm consultation.